 We are a global provider of digital media and market research, audience analytics and social media measurement.
 We employ a variety of measurement offerings in the various markets in which we operate to provide digital publishers, internet and media companies, marketers and retailers with metrics to better understand the behavior of online audiences.
 Through a combination of patented panel and census data collection methods, we measure and study the internet surfing, online buying, and video viewing (including television content) of digital audiences.
-In addition to measuring overall internet usage, Nielsen is the only company that has a Media Ratings Council ("MRC") accredited age and gender people measurement across its U.S. Digital Ad Ratings and U.S. Digital in TV Ratings Service.
-Nielsen's Digital Ad Ratings are now in 25 countries.
-Those 25 current Digital Ad Ratings markets account for about 88% of global digital ad spend.
+In addition to measuring overall internet usage, Nielsen is the only company that has a Media Ratings Council ("MRC") accredited age and gender people measurement across its U.S. Digital Ad Ratings and U.S. Digital in TV Ratings Services.
+Nielsen's Digital Ad Ratings are now in 34 countries.
+Those 34 current Digital Ad Ratings markets account for about 93% of global digital ad spend.

 Since 2010, Nielsen has been providing innovative census measurement in cooperation with third party data enrichment providers such as Facebook.
-Through such partnerships, Nielsen has privacy-protected and anonymous access to demographic data on over 1.5 billion user profiles.
+We have privacy-protected and anonymous access to audience data from over 9.5 billion unique device IDs, which at this point is matched to over 350 million unique user profiles.
 We provide critical advertising metrics such as audience demographics, page and ad views, and time spent.
 As newer forms of digital media such as video advertising, social media and applications become a greater proportion of consumer behavior, we are transitioning our portfolio of digital services, including discontinuation of certain legacy services in certain markets and the launch of other services, to address the evolving requirements of measuring digital audiences and better serve our clients.